GetClaimClam/Take-Home/README.md

 There are a few bugs that were introduced into this repository, but consider them "extra credit" if you find them.
 A good answer to the above questions is more important than bug identification.

+### Submission
+This repository doesn't accept pull requests, so let Chris know via email that you have completed the task.
+We will schedule next steps soon after.

 ## Prerequisites